Drohobych Town Hall, designed by Marian Nikodemowicz, 1927-1929, Ukraine, photo Michał Pszczółkowski, all rights reserved

 Drohobych - Bruno Schulz's hometown, located on the Tyśmienica River in the Brzeżany Beskids - had the status of a district town in the Lviv Voivodeship in the interwar period.
 It was a multinational centre, called "one and a half towns" due to the fact that Jews, Poles and Ukrainians made up a roughly equal proportion of the population.
 The town had the largest synagogue in Galicia, built in the mid-19th century.

 Above all, however, interwar Drohobych was one of the most important centres of the petrochemical industry.
 Oil was exploited here by the state-owned "Polmin" and the private "Galicia".
-In 1926, the city became part of the Stryi-Stebnik gas pipeline, and in 1933 it received a water supply system.
+In 1926, the town became part of the Stryi-Stebnik gas pipeline, and in 1933 it received a water supply system.
 Drohobych was also one of the most motorised cities of interwar Poland.
-The streets were lined with the latest models of Bentleys, Mercedes, Fiats, Packards and Austro-Daimlers; a super-modern black Packard was driven, among others, by Rajmund Jarosz, mayor in 1932-1935.
+The streets were lined with the latest models of Bentleys, Mercedes, Fiats, Packards and Austro-Daimlers; a super-modern black Packard was driven, among others, by Rajmund Jarosz, the mayor in 1932-1935.

 The transformation of the city was associated with new building investments, the most representative example being the new City Hall building on the Market Square, built between 1927 and 1929.